How to Safely Ground A Portable Generator (Step By Step)

 As mentioned above, there is the risk of electrocution.
 Spend a few moments imagining yourself as a crispy critter.
 Not a nice thought, right?

 Voltage spikes and surges are very common when you turn appliances on and off.
-And a generator that hasn’t been grounded offers no protection from spikes, whether they occur naturally or not.
+A generator that hasn’t been grounded offers no protection from spikes, whether they occur naturally or not.
 In turn, your wiring could overheat, along with the appliances connected to them, even causing them to catch fire.

 The generator itself could catch fire in this situation.